-We talk about all matters of life.
-We talk about taxes and economics.
-We talk about medical stuff, sales and marketing.
-I’m all over the board.
-I enjoy doing it.
-I have a lot of fun.
+We talk about taxes, economics, and really all matters of life.
+I’m all over the board, and I enjoy doing it.

-Thank you for joining us today.
-If anyone wants to find out more about you or more about the services that you can help with, how best can they reach out to you?
+That’s great.
+Well, thank you for joining us today.
+If anyone wants to find out more about you or your services, how can they reach you?

 You can visit my website and reach out to me there.
 It is www.tristatetaxresolution.com.
 Or my phone number is (718) 841-7317.